zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 ![](./images/100/Picture100-36.JPG)

 - Click **Create** on the Autonomous Data Warehouse tile.
-If it does not appear in your Featured Services, click on All Services and you will find it there.
+If it does not appear in your Featured Services, click on All Services and find it there.

 ![](./images/100/Picture100-6.png)

 - Select the root compartment, or another compartment of your choice where you will create your new ADW instance.
-You can learn more about Compartments <a href="https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm" target="_blank"> here. </a>
+You can learn more about Compartments <a href="https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm" target="_blank"> here</a>.
 *Note* - Avoid the use of the ManagedCompartmentforPaaS compartment as this is an Oracle default used for Oracle Platform Services.

 ![](./images/100/Compartment.jpg)